Click a character’s name for a list of strips they appear in.

 One of(?)
 Dylan's girlfriend(s?); Dylan sometimes travels abroad to visit her.
 Milo's not sure he wants to know

-A character from an old children's book that was popularized by a 90's cartoon series and several movies.
-Milo thinks Rory's cute— until someone's asks him about it.
-Then he's clearly too old for Rory.
+Rory T. Lion is the main character of "Rory and Friends," an old children's book that was popularized by a 90's cartoon series and several movies.
+Milo thinks Rory and the gang are really cute— until someone asks him about it.
+Then he's clearly